dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 ```

 In this particular example, the benefit might not be that clear, but if those
-`arg-x-value` contain subshell invocations, variables or quotes, it really makes
+`arg-x-value` contain command expansions, variables or several pair of quotes,
-a difference.
-Plus the former is easier to review when you are diffing.
+it really makes a difference.
+Plus the former is easier to review when you are
+diffing.

 ## If possible, make it possible for your scripts to execute from any folder in the repo